-- Enough space for exploration and digging in the substrate
+- Enough space for exploration and digging

 - Protection from external fumes

-- A solid roof to prevent escapes
+- A solid roof to prevent escape

-- Comparatively easy spot and deep cleaning
+- Easy spot clean and deep clean

 Marine Hermit Crabs vs. Terrestrial Hermit Crabs

-|Coenobitidae (Terrestrial)||Ecuadorian, Australian, Blueberry, Coconut, Strawberry, and Caribbean hermit crabs|
+|Coenobitidae (Terrestrial)||Ecuadorian, Australian, Blueberry, Coconut, Strawberry, and Caribbean.|

-|Diogenidae (Marine)||Scarlet Reef, Eye Spot, Furry, Blue Leg, Whitebanded, Zebra, and Anemone hermit crabs|
+|Diogenidae (Marine)||Scarlet Reef, Eye Spot, Furry, Blue Leg, Whitebanded, Zebra, and Anemone.|

-|Paguridae (Marine)||Arcadian, Black-Eyed, Whiteknee, Polka Dot, New Zealand, and Blueband hermit crabs|
+|Paguridae (Marine)||Arcadian, Black-Eyed, Whiteknee, Polka Dot, New Zealand, and Blueband.|

 |Parapaguridae (Marine)||Oncopagurus, paragiopagurus, and strobopagurus.
-Live in deep waters and largely unavailable as pets|
+Rarely kept as pets.|

-|Parapylochelidae (Marine)||Believed extinct, new species have been discovered.
+|Parapylochelidae (Marine)||New species have been discovered.
 As per Neues Jahrbuch für Geologie und Paläontologie, this includes the mesoparapylocheles michaeljacksoni.|

 |Pylochelidae (Marine)||AKA symmetrical hermit crabs.
-This family is endangered and largely unavailable as pets|
+This family is endangered and unavailable as pets.|

-|Pylojacquesidae (Marine)||Pylojacquesia colemani and lemaitreopsis holmi – both rare, newly discovered, and unavailable as pets|
+|Pylojacquesidae (Marine)||Pylojacquesia colemani and lemaitreopsis holmi.
+Unavailable as pets.|

-Terrestrial hermit crabs of the coenobitidae family cannot live with fish.
-They will drown in under an hour.
-These hermit crabs have gills but have evolved to live on land.
-Their lungs breathe oxygen and soak in water periodically to retain water.
+Coenobitidae hermit crabs have gills but have evolved to live on land.
+Their lungs breathe oxygen, and they soak in water occasionally to retain water.